kudobuilder/kudo/keps/0020-manual-plan-execution.md

 In this solution, PlanExecutionRequest CR is created only for *explicit* executions.
 With the following rules applied:

-If someone submits *explicit execution* (updates the declarative state of the Instance CR)
+If someone submits *non-explicit execution* (updates the declarative state of the Instance CR)

 - the request is **accepted** if (guarded by webhook)
     - no plan is in progress (already exists in the webhook)